rfo909/CFT/README.md

-In total, CFT has some 17000 lines of CFT scripts under the two code.* directories, among them a full JSON parser, as well as an XML parser, as the CFT language has access to the Lexer used to parse CFT itself, enabling recursive-descent parsers to be written in CFT itself.
+In total, CFT has some 17000 lines of CFT scripts under the two code.* directories, among them a full JSON parser, as well as an XML parser, as the CFT language has access to the Lexer used to parse CFT, enabling recursive-descent parsers to be written in CFT.

+There are also scripts for automating PowerShell use, installing and working with Docker and Kubernetes, and many others.

 Calls to functions defined in other scripts are always recognized from the syntax.